Radiofrequency Thermal Ablation (RF)-VNUS Closure

 Tell Me More...

-The VNUS Closure procedure is a minimally invasive treatment alternative with less pain and less bruising when compared to traditional vein stripping surgery and laser treatment.
-Using the Closure system, physicians close the diseased veins by inserting the Closure catheter into a vein and heating the vein wall using temperature-controlled RF energy.
+Radiofrequency Thermal Ablation (RFA) has been a minimally invasive alternative to traditional vein stripping surgery and laser treatments since 2008.
+During the procedure, diseased veins are closed off by inserting a catheter into a vein and heating the vein wall using temperature-controlled RF energy.
 Heating the vein wall causes collagen in the wall to shrink and the vein to close.
-After the vein is sealed shut, blood then naturally reroutes to healthy veins.
+After the vein is sealed shut, blood then naturally re-routes to healthy veins.
+At Performance Vein Institute of Los Alamitos, we use Medtronic's ClosureFast system (also known as VNUS Closure and Venefit Procedure).

-During a stripping procedure, the surgeon makes an incision in your groin and ties off the vein, after which a stripper tool is threaded through the saphenous vein and used to pull the vein out of your leg through a second incision just above your calf.
+During a stripping procedure, the surgeon makes an incision in the groin and ties off the vein, after which a stripper tool is threaded through the saphenous vein and used to pull the vein out of your leg through a second incision just above your calf.

-Three randomized trials of the Closure procedure vs. vein stripping, including the most recent multi-center comparative trial, show very similar results.
-In the multi-center comparative trial, the Closure procedure was superior to vein stripping in every statistically significant outcome.
-In the study, 80.5% of patients treated with the Closure procedure returned to normal activities within one day, versus 46.9% of patients who underwent vein stripping.
-Also, Closure patients returned to work 7.7 days sooner than surgical patients.
-Patients treated with the Closure procedure had less postoperative pain, less bruising, faster recovery and fewer overall adverse events.1
+Three randomized trials of the ClosureFast procedure vs. vein stripping, including the most recent multi-center comparative trial, show very similar results.
+In the multi-center comparative trial, the ClosureFast procedure was superior to vein stripping in every statistically significant outcome.
+In the study, 80.5% of patients treated with the ClosureFast procedure returned to normal activities within one day, versus 46.9% of patients who underwent vein stripping.
+Also, ClosureFast patients returned to work 7.7 days sooner than surgical patients.
+Patients treated with the ClosureFast procedure had less postoperative pain, less bruising, faster recovery and fewer overall adverse events.1

-Many patients can resume normal activities immediately.2 For a few weeks following the treatment, your doctor may recommend a regular walking regimen and suggest you refrain from very strenuous activities (heavy lifting, for example) or prolonged periods of standing.
+Many patients can resume normal activities immediately.
+For a few weeks following the treatment, your doctor may recommend a regular walking regimen and suggest you refrain from very strenuous activities (heavy lifting, for example) or prolonged periods of standing.

 Most patients report a noticeable improvement in their symptoms within 1-2 weeks following the procedure.

-Patients report minimal to no scarring, bruising, or swelling following the Closure procedure.
+Patients report minimal to no scarring, bruising, or swelling following the ClosureFast procedure.

 1 Lurie F, Creton D, Eklof B, Kabnick LS, Kistner RL, Pichot O, et al. Prospective randomized study of endovenous radiofrequency obliteration (Closure) versus ligation and stripping in a selected patient population (EVOLVES study).
 J Vasc Surg 2003;38:207-14.